lsalab/pwmanager/docs/TESTING.md

 This document describes how to run the test suite for the password manager.

-The password manager supports two secure cryptographic modes:
+The password manager uses PBKDF2 for key derivation and supports two secure cryptographic modes:
 - **GCM (Galois/Counter Mode)**: Default for new datastores, provides authenticated encryption
 - **CBC (Cipher Block Chaining)**: Legacy mode, supported for backward compatibility with existing datastores

 Insecure or unnecessary modes (ECB, CFB, OFB, CTR) have been removed to maintain security best practices.

-The test suite comprehensively covers all cryptographic operations, legacy migration, and edge cases.
+The test suite comprehensively covers all cryptographic operations, datastore operations, and edge cases.

 ## Prerequisites